Cerebral Palsy Claims

 Explaining Why Cerebral Palsy Compensation is So High

-Due to the high level of assistance required, a child with cerebral palsy can receive an amount that initially seems very high, often running into millions of pounds.
+Due to the high level of assistance required, a child with cerebral palsy can receive an amount of compensation that initially seems very high, often running into millions of pounds.
 However, this amount is carefully calculated to ensure families who claim compensation are able to afford the high level of care that will be required throughout their child's life.

 Despite this, there can be a misconception that such an amount represents a 'windfall' for the family.
 To understand how far-reaching these misconceptions are, we carried out a survey asking for people's opinions on compensation amounts.
 The results were startling, and highlight a perception among many people that compensation amounts awarded to those whose lives have been drastically affected through medical negligence seem too high.